mushihuahua/horizon-cinemas/README.txt

 The mongodb database dump is included as horizonCinemasDB in this file

 The current cinema ID is manually stored in currentCinemaID.py

+All the used required libraries are in requirements.txt, to install the libraries do: pip install -r requirements.txt